Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" style="height: 35px;"/>

-> In a world that is constantly changing, it is to our advantage to learn how to adapt and enjoy something better.
+> All human wisdom is contained in these two words - Wait and Hope

 <!-- QUOTE_END -->